Approximation systems: Introduction

+The concept of approximation system, introduced in this article, is thus a generalization of the Taylor approximation, in the sense that it allows for a possibly non-linear function $f_i$ at each single integration step.
+By its non-linear nature, the resulting approximations will in general not involve a series.
+So although our method can be regarded as a generalized Taylor approximation, it is not a generalized Taylor series (such as can be found in, e.g. \cite{HuSe,IsSt,OdSh}), nor does it include any of these generalized Taylor series as a special case.

-The introduced approximation method is a generalization of Taylor approximation, in the sense that it allows for a possibly non-linear function $f_i$ at each single integration step.
-It can also be regarded as a generalization of Picard iteration, in the sense that if we take $a_i=a$ and $f_i=f$, i.e., if we take them identical for each $i\geq 0$, then \eqref{preMain} essentially reduces to a single differential equation.
+The method can also be regarded as a generalization of Picard iteration, in the sense that if we take $\cf_i=\cf$ and $f_i=f$, i.e., if we take them identical for each $i\geq 0$, then \eqref{preMain} essentially reduces to a single differential equation.
 The $n$-th order approximation to it then coincides with the $n$-th Picard iteration, as will be shown in more detail in Example \ref{ODE}.